jweissman/orsino/playtesting.md

 - [x] Bomb shouldn't be able to reset ticking status! [tried to adjust this]
 - [x] Confirm that room sequences are being adhered to?? [seems to be the case now]
 - [x] Blacksmith who can give a +1 to weapons?
+- [x] Could use a `loot` table for generic but saleable items?
+(If only to give them descriptions/stable values anyway -- done, junk table)
+- [x] Gold still getting zeroed out at dungeon entry/not distributed somehow? (maybe fixed??)
+- [x] Phylactery summoned a lich but we were able to finish the combat without defeating it??? (should be solved)
+- [x] Found treasure/gems should be redeemable for gold [should be true with general store now?]
+- [x] Make sure we can use wands??? (wand_of_polymorph not coming up in use item options)

 ## Not really issues atm
 - "Rooms should remember if you've searched/examined things (ie not reset on wandering monster)" [maybe this is fixed but would be good to actually write down searched/examinedItems on the room?]